verder-helpen/comm-livecom/README.md

-# 24Sessions communication plugin for ID Contact
+# Livecom communication plugin for ID Contact

 This respository is a part of the ID Contact ecosystem.
-It contains a communication plugin used to hook up the [24sessions](https://www.24sessions.com/) video conferencing software to the ID Contact infrastructure.
+It contains a communication plugin used to hook up the [Livecom](https://www.livecom.com/) video conferencing software to the ID Contact infrastructure.

 This implementation is intended as a reference for other video conferencing plugins.
 It aims to keep the video conferencing software as agnostic as possible to ID Contact, by implementing only the minimally required interaction.